 You can run many searches with Splunk software to manage firewall rules.
 Depending on what information you have available, you might find it useful to identify some or all of the following:

-Measuring impact and benefit is critical to assessing the value of IT operations.
+Security policy audits commonly impact success with this use case.
+In addition, measuring impact and benefit is critical to assessing the value of IT operations.
 The following are example metrics that can be useful to monitor when implementing this use case:

 - Number of firewall rule related incidents over time